rajjjxd/Customer_Segmentation/README.md

 # Customer_Segmentation

-this isa repo for my clustering project on customer segmentation
+this is a repo for my clustering project on customer segmentation